krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-24-italy-trip-day3.md

     </div>
 </div>

 After dell'Ovo, we walked down to our last planned site of the day that was Castel Nuovo.
 But after realizing that yet another place required tickets, we just admired the view from the outside.
 This castle was the main seat of the royal kings of Naples, Aragon, and Spain until 1815.
-We found the best part the engravings on the doors that had incredibly detailed drawings of battles sculpted.
+We found the best part the engravings on the doors that had extremely detailed drawings of battles sculpted.

 ---